 - From Lugano to Locarno, it takes about 50 minutes by train.

 Wear comfy shoes because you might have to do some down/uphill walking, plus there are some cobbled-stoned streets.
 It is always worth walking as much as possible, as this is the best opportunity to stumble upon a hidden gem.

 - Many activities mentioned here can be visited on foot.
 You can walk to most attractions if you are semi-fit.

-- The best way to travel in Locarno/Ascona is by public transportation.
+- In general, the best way to travel in Locarno/Ascona is by public transportation.
 Public transportation in Switzerland is reliable, on time, and gets you everywhere.
 And Locarno is no exception.
 You´ll get to all the recommended places by public transportation.

 - Also, there are funiculars/cable cars that you can use (I will talk about that later).

 - My favorite mode of transportation is – and probably will always be – boats.
 I used boats several times (sometimes just for fun) and had scenic rides.
 Lake Maggiore is a beauty, and boat cruises are a great way to get around.

 If you use public transportation, I recommend getting a Swiss Travel Pass.
 I visit Switzerland often, and most of the time I get one – even if I road trip Switzerland.

 It is only available to non-Swiss residents.